 If you have 2-3 inches of substrate covering, I recommend penetrating at least half of the length and put them as much closer as possible to the plant roots.

 Since you’ve kept closer to the roots, they will be able to absorb the nutrients much better than remain apart.
 Please do not break it down or remove the fertilizer from the capsule; otherwise, it’ll dissolve in the water more rapidly.

-When you start adding root tabs in the aquarium, you may have some sorts of side effects.
+When you start adding root tabs in the aquarium, you may have some sort of side effects.
 Few people mentioned they’ve had issues like fish dying, sudden ammonia spikes in the tank.